|

 can even be exciting), as they focus on discovering each other and

 sharing life together.
 Sexual attraction is usually strong.
+'Getting

-Many couples assume that their relationship will naturally work
+their relationship will naturally work itself out over time with

-itself out over time with love as sufficient motivation.
-Sometimes
+love as sufficient motivation.
+Sometimes this stage lasts through

-this stage lasts through early marriage, but the next 'reality'
+early marriage, but the next 'reality' stage often sets in even

-stage often sets in even before the wedding and can be the source
+before the wedding and can be the source of 'cold feet'.
+(See article

-of 'cold feet'.
-(See article on cold feet.)
+on cold feet.)

 Reality Stage - Couples